rao10/casswiki_quartz/content/History/Akhenaten.md

 The channeled source [[Ra]] names Akhenaten as one of its former channels.
 Ra notes that the wanderer Akhenaten had little experience of Earth and generally received lip service only and could affect no lasting change, good as his intentions may have been.

-The [[FOTCM|FotCM]] speculates that the period of Akhenaten was a turning point and that Nefertiti was a central figure in bringing this about.
+The [[FOTCM|FOTCM]] speculates that the period of Akhenaten was a turning point and that Nefertiti was a central figure in bringing this about.
 According to some, she was a foreign queen, yet according to others a relative of Akhenaten.
 It seems that she was one among several probable alien hybrids carrying a genetic tweak giving them the unusual skull shape and cranial volume.
 The practice of head bandaging in some African tribes may be an imitation of this form.
 The story of Nefertiti is linked to that of Sarah, wife of Abraham.

 Further readings
 ----------------